WhiteShark6801/wininst_patcher/README.md

 # FAQ

-Q1) Does it support every build + language combinations?
+*Q1) Does it support every build + language combinations?*

-A1) Mostly.
+**A1) Mostly.
 Japanese and Korean builds don't work on Setup.
 There must be a way to fix it.
-It'll stay unsupported for now.
+It'll stay unsupported for now.**

-Q2) Chinese characters are corrupted during text-mode Setup.
-Why?
+*Q2) Chinese characters are corrupted during text-mode Setup.
+Why?*

-A2) You have to copy the file spddlang.sys from your donor ISO.
-Make sure to match architectures (absolutely) and build numbers (if possible, otherwise use the file from closest available Chinese ISO)
+**A2) You have to copy the file spddlang.sys from your donor ISO.
+Make sure to match architectures (absolutely) and build numbers (if possible, otherwise use the file from closest available Chinese ISO)**

-Q3) Why does it generate half-translated ISOs?
+*Q3) Why does it generate half-translated ISOs?*

-A3) Some files fail to have resources replaced.
+**A3) Some files fail to have resources replaced.
 These are errors which I can't fix for now.
-But will check through Resource Hacker.
+But will check through Resource Hacker.**

-Q4) Can I use this tool to translate Longhorn ISOs?
+*Q4) Can I use this tool to translate Longhorn ISOs?*

-A4) Theoritically you can unless it uses the .WIM format.
-However it is untested.
+**A4) Theoritically you can unless it uses the .WIM format.
+However it is untested.**

-Q5) Can I use this tool to translate Windows 2000 ISOs?
+*Q5) Can I use this tool to translate Windows 2000 ISOs?*

-A5) Yes, but the support is limited.
+**A5) Yes, but the support is limited for Windows 2000.**

-Q6) What is the recommended setup for Windows XP Professional x64 Edition?
+*Q6) What is the recommended setup for Windows XP Professional x64 Edition?*

-A6)
+A6) This should be the preferrable format.

-Base = English Windows XP Professional x64 Edition
+**Base = English Windows XP Professional x64 Edition**

-Donor = <any language Windows Server 2003 x86> + <any language Windows XP SP2 binaries without overwritten>
+**Donor = any language Windows Server 2003 x86 + any language Windows XP SP2 binaries without overwritten**

-A7) My question is not answered here.
+*A7) My question is not answered here.*

-Q7) You can create a new pull request to ask.
+**Q7) You can create a new pull request to ask.**